Easy Broccoli Cheddar Soup

 For a gluten free Broccoli Cheese Soup, be sure to use cornstarch and not flour for your roux when mixing up the vegetables.
 This soup recipe is already naturally gluten free.

-- Reheating Broccoli Cheese Soup, low and slow is the best way to warm up your leftover broccoli cheddar soup.
+- To reheat your soup, low and slow is the best way to warm up your leftover broccoli cheddar soup.
 You can use the microwave but you risk separation because of the high heat.
 I add my soup to a saucepan and warm over low heat until hot.
 Be sure to stir frequently to ensure the bottom doesn’t scorch and burn.

-- To store leftover Broccoli Cheddar Soup, I like to transfer my soup to these resealable containers and store in the back of my refrigerator to eliminate fluctuations on temperature.
+- To store leftovers, I like to transfer my soup to these resealable containers and store in the back of my refrigerator to eliminate fluctuations on temperature.
 This is best to ensure the flavor of your soup doesn’t turn from frequent opening and closing of the fridge….like at my house.

 It’s, also, amazing with a slice of toasted brioche or these easy popovers with a dollop of butter.
 You could also whip up these Two Ingredient Biscuits for dipping or serve alongside a pile of Parmesan Crisps if you’re keeping things Keto.